WHU-lab/Medical-Image-Fusion/README.md

 # Reference

-If you use this code for your research, please cite our paper:

     @article{li2020laplacian,
         title={Laplacian Re-Decomposition for Multimodal Medical Image Fusion}, author={Li, Xiaoxiao and Guo, Xiaopeng and Han, Pengfei and Wang, Xiang and Li, Huaguang and Luo, Tao},